Sweet Dreams (Don Gibson song): Patsy Cline version

 Instead, Decca Records issued a double album, entitled The Patsy Cline Story, in the summer of 1963.

-In 1963, "Sweet Dreams" was released to the public and became a big crossover hit, making it to #5 on the country charts and to #44 on the pop music charts.
-It also peaked on the U.S. Adult Contemporary charts at #15.
-This song was followed by another which was planned for release on Cline's upcoming album: "Faded Love", which became a #7 hit.
+In 1963, "Sweet Dreams" was released to the public and became a big crossover hit, making it to No. 5 on the country chart and to No. 44 on the pop music chart.
+It also peaked on the U.S. Adult Contemporary chart at No. 15.
+This song was followed by another which was planned for release on Cline's upcoming album: "Faded Love", which became a No. 7 hit.

 It was said that Cline did not like the use of the violins that producer Owen Bradley was bringing into the song because she feared she was becoming too "pop" for her country audience.
-But upon hearing the song after the playbacks the night she recorded it, she supposedly held a record up of her first record and "Sweet Dreams" and proclaimed "Well, here it is: The first and the last."
+But upon hearing the playbacks the night she recorded it, she supposedly held up a copy of her first record and "Sweet Dreams" and proclaimed "Well, here it is: The first and the last".
 This quote came from the video called Remembering Patsy, and was quoted by Jan Howard whose husband at the time was Harlan Howard.